slior/Scenaria/docs/Language.md

 ## A Complete Example

-The following example describes a very basic e-commerce shopping cart system with two scenario - one for failure and one for a "happy path".
+The following example describes a very basic e-commerce shopping cart system with two scenarios - one for failure and one for a "happy path".

 ```
 user 'Shopper' as u;